enessinanparildi/LLM-Medical-Form-Automation-Pipeline/README.md

 **10. Cost Reduction**
 - Experiment with smaller models (Gemini Flash 8B vs 2B).
 - Route simple fields to cheap model, complex to expensive model

+**11. Response Log Probabilities**
+- We may utilize response_logprobs in order get more accurate confidence scoring.
+- This can be used as a sanity check, extremely low response log probability might indicate lower confidence.

 **11. RAG (Retrieval-Augmented Generation) Integration**